dieDeMiguel/dieDeMiguel/README.md

 ### Coding Skills

 My coding skills are diverse, but I specialize in TypeScript and JavaScript, particularly in the context of React and Next.js applications.
-I have experience with libraries such as [lucide-react](https://github.com/lucide-icons/lucide-react) for icons and [clsx](https://github.com/lukeed/clsx) for conditional classnames.
-I also have experience with Contentful, a popular headless CMS, and I'm comfortable generating TypeScript definitions from Contentful models.

 ### Tech Stack